lxmrc/lxmrc.github.io/_posts/2020-10-28-migrating-from-github-pages-to-self-hosting.md

 ruby -v
 ```

-You should see something like this:
+And if you see something like this:

 ```shell
 ruby 2.7.0p0 (2019-12-25 revision 647ee6f091) [x86_64-linux-gnu]
 ```

+...then you've successfully installed Ruby.

 ### Nginx

-To host a website you need a web server.
+To host a website you'll need a web server.
 We're going to use Nginx:

 ```shell
 sudo apt install -y nginx